Type system: Existential types

 Although abstract data types and modules had been implemented in programming languages for quite some time, it wasn't until 1988 that John C. Mitchell and Gordon Plotkin established the formal theory under the slogan: "Abstract [data] types have existential type".
 The theory is a second-order typed lambda calculus similar to System F, but with existential instead of universal quantification.

 Gradual typing

-In a type system with Gradual typing, variables may be assigned a type either at compile-time (which is static typing), or at run-time (which is dynamic typing).
+In a type system with Gradual typing, variables may be assigned a type either at compile-time (which is static typing), or at runtime (which is dynamic typing).
 This allows software developers to choose either type paradigm as appropriate, from within a single language.
 Gradual typing uses a special type named dynamic to represent statically unknown types; gradual typing replaces the notion of type equality with a new relation called consistency that relates the dynamic type to every other type.
 The consistency relation is symmetric but not transitive.